sinonjs/sinon/README.md

 - Require minimal “integration”
 - Easy to embed seamlessly with any testing framework
 - Easily fake any interface
-- Ship with ready-to-use fakes for XMLHttpRequest, timers and more
+- Ship with ready-to-use fakes for timers

 ## Contribute?